 worth noting that the real passion in the Neapolitan

-Song is generally reserved for celebrating the city,
+Song is generally reserved for celebrating the city, the

-usually attributed to Gaetano
+to Gaetano Donizetti.)

 The Golden Age of la canzone napoletana was around the turn of the century and many of the best-loved songs found their way abroad on the lips of the millions of emigrants who left their home.
-Many of them were from Naples, which explains—along with the infectious charm of the music, itself—why it was this music that became synonymous with Italy all over the world.
+Many of them were from Naples, which explains, along with the infectious charm of the music, itself, why it was this music that became synonymous with Italy all over the world.
 The great Italian tenor, Enrico Caruso, was from Naples, and in America, besides his normal operatic repertoire, he recorded many of these songs for RCA and even sang them frequently as encores after a performance at the Metropolitan Opera in New York.

-an exuberant tarantella or bewailing your lost
+you're singing an exuberant tarantella or bewailing your

-homeland in the immigrant tear-jerker, Lacreme
+lost homeland in the immigrant tear-jerker, Lacreme

-napulitane, you have to sing correctly—that is,
+napulitane, you have to sing correctly—that is, in

-in the Neapolitan dialect.
+the Neapolitan dialect.
+This

-This means that "Napoli" becomes "Napule"
+means that "Napoli" becomes "Napule" and

-and "Sorrento" "Surriento".
-And don't forget
+"Sorrento" "Surriento".
+And don't forget the

-another great Italian tenor, Luciano Pavarotti, evokes
+great Italian tenor, Luciano Pavarotti, evokes a

 There are a few bizarre sidelights to this phenomenon of the Neapolitan Song: the pseudo-Neapolitan Song generated abroad, for example.
 Some years ago, one Dino Crocetti (aka Dean Martin) unleashed a monstrosity called That's Amore.
 Don't fail to miss that immortal first line: "When the moon hits your eye like a big pizza pie, that's amore."
 Another line contains perhaps the most execrable rhyme ever penned: "drool /fasule " (Neapolitan for fagioli—beans).
 True to the prediction implicit in H.L.
 Mencken's jibe that no one ever went broke underestimating the taste of the American public, Dino had a smash hit on his hands.
 Oh, well.
 Another "oh, well" for Elvis Presley and the lyric, "It's now or never," sung to the melody of 'O sole mio.
 It is not clear whether this version confused or amused the ultimate arbiters of the canzone napoletana, the Neapolitans, themselves.
 Who knows?
 One of them, Eduardo di Capua (1864-1917), the composer of 'O sole mio, might even have been delighted, just as he undoubtedly is when he looks down and sees men rowing legions of Americans, British, Japanese and Germans along the lagoon beneath the cold and grey skies of Venice and praising to them the glorious sun of Naples — for, yes, the mayor of Venice finally had to give in.
 Ha!